 The general CLOMR/LOMR submittal requirements for alluvial fan cases are similar to the riverine submittal requirements.
-In addition, the following items are required:
+The following additional items are required:

-- MT-2 Application/Certification Form 6: Alluvial Fan Flooding. - MT-2 Application/Certification Form 3: Riverine Structures.
-This form is required if the request is based on structural control measures such as channelization, levee, floodwall, dams, and sedimentation basins.
+MT-2 Application/Certification Form 6: Alluvial Fan Flooding.

+MT-2 Application/Certification Form 3: Riverine Structures.
+This form is required if the request is based on structural control measures such as channelization, levee, floodwall, dams and sedimentation basins.

-2.8.4 Review of Alluvial Fan CLOMR/LOMR Sumittals
+2.8.4.
+REVIEW OF ALLUVIAL FAN CLOMR/LOMR SUBMITTALS

-The most common type of LOMR/CLOMR request involves revising an effective alluvial fan SFHA depicted on the FIRM as Zone AO, with flood depths and velocities, or Zone A. This type of request nearly always involves structural measures, such as levees, floodwalls, detention/retention basins, or channelization.
+The most common type of LOMR/CLOMR request involves revising an effective alluvial fan SFHA depicted on the FIRM as Zone AO, with flood depths and velocities, or Zone A. This type of request nearly always involves structural measures, such as levees, floodwalls, detention/retention basins or channelization.
 MT-2 requests may also establish a new SFHA along an alluvial fan or revise an effective SFHA along an alluvial fan based on better data.
 The effective zone designation should be verified by the applicant to confirm whether or not the flooding source is an alluvial fan.